How to Make a 3D Globe from 2D Vector Data

 Add a FeatureColorSetter to the graticule output port of the AttributeFilter and set the Unique Color Limit to 1.

-The globe can be written to any format that supports surfaces or meshes such as Sketchup, 3D PDF, AutoDesk FBX, etc. In this example, we will write to an Adobe 3D PDF and create two destination feature types for both the graticule and the countries.
+The globe can be exported to any format that supports surfaces or meshes, such as SketchUp, 3D PDF, or Autodesk FBX.
+In this example, we will write to an Adobe 3D PDF and create two destination feature types for both the graticule and the countries.

 Add an Adobe 3D PDF writer to the canvas by typing in the canvas “Adobe 3D PDF”, selecting the writer, providing a path and name, with its Layer Definition set to Automatic, and connect it to the FeatureColorSetter_2 output port.